dzambuto/meucci/README.md

 It's not possible to use wildcards.
 It first bubbles through the local environment, then to the server and eventually to all the clients subscribed to `path`.

-I returns a promise, whose methods are: `then`, `fail` and all the other supported methods from the [q library](https://github.com/kriskowal/q).
+It returns a promise, whose methods are: `then`, `fail` and all the other supported methods from the [q library](https://github.com/kriskowal/q).
 The promise is employed to handle the results of the action.

 When there is an error, `fail` takes a callback with an error as the only argument.
 In case of linked `sockets` it propagates it to them.